kennymartin4360-jpg/i3s-spec/README.md

 The I3S format is declarative and extendable, and can be used to represent different types of 3D data.
 The following layer types are detailed in this documentation and validated via implementation and production deployments:

-- [3D objects](docs/1.9/3Dobject_ReadMe.md) (e.g. building exteriors, from GIS data as well as 3D models in various formats)
+- [3D objects](docs/1.10/3Dobject_ReadMe.md) (e.g. building exteriors, from GIS data as well as 3D models in various formats)
-- [Integrated mesh](docs/1.9/IntegratedMesh_ReadMe.md) (e.g. an integrated surface representing the skin of the earth, gathered through satellite, aerial, or drone imagery via dense matching photogrammetry software)
+- [Integrated mesh](docs/1.10/IntegratedMesh_ReadMe.md) (e.g. an integrated surface representing the skin of the earth, gathered through satellite, aerial, or drone imagery via dense matching photogrammetric software)
-- [Point](docs/1.9/Point_ReadMe.md) (e.g. hospitals, schools, trees, street furniture, signs, from GIS data)
+- [Point](docs/1.10/Point_ReadMe.md) (e.g. hospitals, schools, trees, street furniture, signs, from GIS data)
 - [Point cloud](docs/2.1/pcsl_ReadMe.md) (e.g. large point data from LiDAR)
-- [Building scene layer](docs/1.9/BSL_ReadMe.md) (e.g. comprehensive building model including building components)
+- [Building scene layer](docs/1.10/BSL_ReadMe.md) (e.g. comprehensive building model including building components)

 The specification of the [indexed 3D scene layer (I3S)](format/Indexed%203d%20Scene%20Layer%20Format%20Specification.md) and the specification for accessing I3S resources as scene service REST endpoints, are described in this document as open formats.
 The REST endpoint implementations are described in the ReadMe for each layer type.